On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Games with non-factorizable probabilities

-c) The presence of $\epsilon _{1}$ within the two Eqs.\textit{~}(\ref {Re-def-eqs}) is reminiscent of the measure of entanglement $\gamma $ in the initial state when the quantum game is played in Eisert et al.'s scheme.
+We also note from Eqs.~(\ref{Re-def-eqs}) that the function $\epsilon _{1}$ connects the two players' payoffs together and reminds us of the term $ \gamma $ representing the measure of entanglement in the players' payoff relations within the quantum game that is played in Eisert et al.'s scheme.
+We write the payoff relations (\ref{Re-def-eqs}) for a non-factorizable game as